karafka/karafka/README.md

 You can add any number of *before_enqueue* callbacks.
 It can be method or block. before_enqueue acts in a similar way to Rails before_action so it should perform "lightweight" operations.
 You have access to params inside.
 Based on it you can define which data you want to receive and which not.

+**Warning**: keep in mind, that all *before_enqueue* blocks/methods are executed after messages are received.
+This is not executed in Sidekiq, but right after receiving the incoming message.
+This means, that if you perform "heavy duty" operations there, Karafka might significantly slow down.

 If any of callbacks returns false - *perform* method will be not enqueued to Sidekiq Worker (the execution chain will stop).

 SidekiqWorker is inherited from [SidekiqGlass](https://github.com/karafka/sidekiq-glass), so it uses reentrancy.
 If you want to use it, you should add *after_failure* method in the controller as well.
 To run Sidekiq worker you should have sidekiq.yml file in *config* folder.
 The example of sidekiq.yml file will be generated to config/sidekiq.yml.example once you run **rake karafka:install**.

-Once you run consumer - messages from Kafka server will be send to needed controller (based on topic name).
+Once you run consumer - messages from Kafka server will be send to a proper controller (based on topic name).

 Presented example controller will accept incoming messages from a Kafka topic named :karafka_topic